-For example, when the U.S. Army demolished an ammunitions depot in Khamisiyah, Iraq in March 1991 after the Gulf War cease fire, some Veterans may have been exposed to nerve agents.
+- The U.S. Army demolished an ammunitions depot in Khamisiyah, Iraq in March 1991 after the Gulf War cease-fire

 Symptoms of exposure to nerve agents